kubeflow/website/content/docs/started/k8s/kfctl-existing-arrikto.md

 # Then set the Kubeflow application directory for this deployment.
 export BASE_DIR=<path to a base directory>
 export KF_DIR=${BASE_DIR}/${KF_NAME}

-# Credentials for the default user are admin@kubeflow.org:12341234
 ```
 Notes: